francescomaiale/subradius_computation/README.md

 - adaptive_eigenvectors_subradius_comp.m is another adaptive variant, which further refines the antinorm by adding suitably rescaled eigenvectors.
 NOTE: as mentioned in the paper, this is the only variant that does not have a theoretical result which guarantees convergence.

 The file illustrative_example.m can easily be modified to apply one (or all) algorithm(s) to a different matrix family.
 In that case, replace A_1 and A_2 accordingly and, since the LSR is likely not known, renormalize the family using, for example, the result of "min(a(A_1),a(A_2))", where a() is the polytope antinorm chosen as the initial one.
 Note that V_in must be changed to define the new antinorm and, for a family of dxd matrices, it should be a dxp matrix, where the p columns are the vertices.

+This project is licensed under the GNU General Public License v3.0.
+You are free to use, modify, and distribute the code for both non-commercial and commercial purposes.
+However, the authors provide no warranties and disclaim any liability for the code's use.

+Please see the LICENSE file for more details.